lydiay3590/github-tutorial/README.md

 ---
 ## Git vs. GitHub
-* **Git:** allows user to have the power over the versions they've created throughout their ide (if local then -- refer to as the terminal)
+* **Git:** allows the user to have the power over the versions they've created throughout their ide.
-* **Github:** is used to collaborate with your peers, which is efficient because your edits don't intervene with the other collaborators.
+* **Github:** used to collaborate with your peers, which is efficient because your edits don't intervene with the other collaborators.

 ---
 ## Initial Setup